 In this article, we’ll take a look at what term life insurance is and who needs it.
-We’ll also cover which companies money expert Clark Howard recommends you buy it from and how to research and identify the best term life insurance companies on your own.
+If you already know that you want to buy life insurance, skip ahead to read money expert Clark Howard’s recommendations and get his top three picks for the best term life insurance.

 Best Life Insurance Companies: Table of Contents

 - Clark Howard’s Picks for Term Life Insurance